-In this article we'll guide you through the types of award and quality marks commonly available, and the potential pros and cons of seeking them.
-We'll also provide practical tips on how to win the ones you want.
+In this article, we'll guide you through the types of award and quality marks commonly available, and the potential pros and cons of seeking them.
+We'll also provide practical tips on how to win the ones that you want.

 The Benefits of Company Awards

 Award and quality marks can boost your organization's reputation, setting you "apart from the crowd."
-They can also give team morale a boost by highlighting team and individual achievements.
+They can also give your people a morale boost by highlighting their achievements.

 If you're a young company, winning awards can signal to the world that you've "arrived," and help to cement your credibility.
 For more established players, business marks and awards not only showcase your heritage, but also prove you're still dynamic and innovative.

-Awards can also be great for an organization's bottom line.
+Awards can also be great for an organization's bottom line as well.
 Research highlights that award-winning businesses can acquire a sales boost of 37 percent, as well as a 44 percent jump in their stock price.